teamhava/hava-ui-cli/README.md

 hava --config <location-to-config-file> source list
 ```

+If no environment variable or config file found AND not running in automation, user will be met with an [interactive configuration file setup](./docs/usage.md#cli-interactive-config-setup). setup.

 ### Precedence

 `hava` CLI will use the following precedence when determining which variables to utilise: